wmde/community-banners/README.md

-# Community banners, webpack edition
+# Community banners

 [![Build Status](https://travis-ci.org/wmde/community-banners.svg?branch=master)](https://travis-ci.org/wmde/community-banners)

-This project is bundling all assets and dependencies of WMDE author campaign banners with webpack.
+This project bundles all assets and dependencies of WMDE community campaign banners with webpack.

+If you are an external developer please read the [Developer Guide](DEVELOPER%20GUIDE.md).

 ## Installing dependencies